libretro/libretro-samples/tests/test_advanced/README.md

 4a.
 Input sync.
 All button presses are sent to the screen; a hash of that is used as background color
     (varies between pixel formats), for easy comparison.

+It will also print two messages to RETRO_ENVIRONMENT_GET_LOG_INTERFACE, which should be identical.

 ## Programming language
 C